Baptistry Water Care

 After use, your baptistry water will contain dirt, hair, debris, etc. and water will begin to grow algae and bacteria if not properly treated.

-You do NOT want to use standard chlorine pool or spa chemicals on a fiberglass baptistry.
+DO NOT use standard chlorine based pool or spa chemicals on a fiberglass baptistry.

 Spas are made differently and have a surface that will stand up to chlorine chemicals;

 Step #1 Clean the water of surface debris using a hand skimmer

 o clean your baptistry water, we reccommend getting a good quality cartridge filter and optional skimmer that

 should be installed in-line with the heater/pump system.
 The filter will